-On medication, George was seizure free for two years.
-After a new EEG showed that the abnormal charges causing his seizures were no longer present, George, along with his providers and family, made the decision to gradually reduce his medication.
-During this time, it is possible for patients to experience what is known as a “breakthrough seizure.”
-George was seizure free for five months.
+On his prescribed seizure medication, George was seizure-free for two years.
+After a new EEG showed that the abnormal charges causing his seizures were no longer present, George, along with his providers and family made the decision to gradually wean him off of his medication.
+During this time it's possible for patients to experience what is known as a “breakthrough seizure.”
+After this process, George was seizure-free for five months.

 Barbara: The breakthrough was obviously a setback, as we hoped to be out of the woods.
 That said, we knew it could be a possibility, and so we did what we had always done since George’s initial diagnosis.
 We came together with our care team at Gillette, discussed our goals and came up with a plan.

 George: Even when I was 8, I felt as though my input was taken into consideration at Gillette.
 Denise was there from the very beginning.
 I really trusted her, and when I expressed that I wanted to live without the uncertainty of having additional seizures, we decided that I would go back on my medication for the time being.

 Denise: When it comes to dealing with epilepsy, treatment is a process.
 Medications are adjusted as kids grow, and in the end it’s our goal to arrive at a treatment that everyone, our patients in particular, are comfortable with.
 I’ve been seeing George and his family for eight years, and it’s a privilege to know that you are helping someone navigate many of the transitions that life throws at all of us over time.